Kruemelbahn/LocoIO/README.md

 ![PCB from LocoIO topside](/Images/LocoIO.png)

-For more details about our own design please refer to the manual [wLocoIO-2 Bauanleitung.pdf](https://1drv.ms/b/c/a13c984302a24415/ERVEogJDmDwggKHNBQAAAAABGX3rws76FhAw2bXBd0WxxA), written by W.Hückel.<br>

-Addional information about my experiences can be found in [LocoIO](https://github.com/Kruemelbahn/LocoIO/tree/main/Documentation)
+Addional information about my experiences can be found in the [Documentation](https://github.com/Kruemelbahn/LocoIO/tree/main/Documentation) folder.